Presbyterian College: Athletics

 Athletics is very important to PC's life and culture.
 Around 1/3 of the student body competes as student-athletes and many PC alumni are or were professional coaches at the college level, including current women's soccer coach Brian Purcell ('87), former head football coach Harold Nichols ('89), former Vanderbilt basketball head coach Roy Skinner ('52), and Bob Waters ('60), a record-setting head football coach at Western Carolina.

 Presbyterian is a member of the Big South Conference of NCAA Division I and fields seventeen varsity teams in eleven sports: football (FCS), men's and women's cross country, volleyball, men's and women's soccer, men's and women's basketball, softball, men's and women's golf, men's and women's tennis, women's lacrosse, baseball, and men's and women's wrestling.
-Football is moving to the FCS conference Pioneer Football League in 2021.
+Football has competed within the FCS conference Pioneer Football League since 2021.
 The college's colors are royal blue and garnet and its teams are known as the Blue Hose.
 Although PC's mascot Scottie the Scotsman is a medieval Scottish warrior, the Blue Hose name originally referred to the socks worn by the football team in the early 20th century.
 PC's traditional rivals include Wofford College, Furman University, The Citadel, and Newberry College.

 Since 1953, the Atlantic Coast Conference has awarded the Jacobs Blocking Trophy in honor of the memory of PC's founder, William P. Jacobs, to the conference's most outstanding blocker, as voted by a poll of the conference's head coaches and defensive coordinators.
 The 2022 recipient is Clemson University graduate student-athlete Jordan McFadden.

 The Bronze Derby

-Until 2007, PC's fierce rivalry with Newberry College was expressed in the annual Bronze Derby football game, named for the series's trophy, which made its debut in 1947 after a basketball game between the two colleges.
-After the game, which PC won 51–47, a scuffle broke out between supporters of both colleges and a derby hat was snatched from the head of a PC student.
-The hat was eventually returned, cast in bronze, and transformed into a symbol of the rivalry.
-The last installment of the Bronze Derby game was played in November 2006 at Bailey Memorial Stadium in Clinton, where PC defeated Newberry 10-0.
-The Blue Hose lead the all-time Bronze Derby series, but since Presbyterian's transition to Division I in 2007 the annual clash has been postponed indefinitely.
+Until 2007, PC's fierce rivalry with Newberry College was expressed in the annual Bronze Derby football game.